Hello everyone.

 As always, thanks to everyone for following us.
 This article is critical because it’s about breathwork.
 Breathing is essential for your health.

-It’s such an impactful exercise, namely how to breathe through a trigger or, as the title says, how to create space with breathwork for triggers.
+It’s an impactful exercise.
+It teaches you how to breathe through a trigger.
+As the title says, you learn how to create space with breathwork for triggers.

 What is a trigger in the first place?

 A trigger is an emotional activation.
-Often, it results from unmet needs, emotional wounds, and past events, some of which are traumatic, that we carry with us.
+It often results from unmet needs.
+Emotional wounds and past events contribute to it.
+Some of these events are traumatic, and we carry them with us.

 And then we use those events.
 Those experiences give meaning to things that happen in our current environment.
 So, what we feel inside is a tremendous feeling.